Lemon Law Questions? We Have Answers!

 Yipee, I do qualify for the Lemon Law in my State

-So it took me about 3 minutes to complete the Driving a Lemon survey to find out if I actually have a lemon and then another five minutes to fill out the Get Rid of your Lemon online form and the process begins!
-After only a few days online, we’ve seen over 1000 visitors to the survey and more importantly, have helped consumers to be more aware of the Lemon Laws and how they are used to protect us.
+So it took me about three minutes to complete the Driving a Lemon survey to find out if I actually have a lemon and then another five minutes to fill out the Get Rid of Your Lemon online form, and the process began!
+After only a few days online, we’ve seen over 1,000 visitors to the survey and, more importantly, have helped consumers become more aware of the Lemon Laws and how they are used to protect us.

-If you are not certain whether you qualify for the Lemon Law, go ahead and check out our new online Driving a Lemon application.
+If you are unsure whether you qualify for the Lemon Law, check out our new online Driving a Lemon application.
 It’s only 3-5 minutes and may well save you weeks, months or years of agony.

 Share this post: